Two-loop corrections to the QCD propagators within the Curci-Ferrari model: Renormalization Group

 Thus, in a sense, the renormalization group allows us to evaluate $\Gamma^C(k;\mu_0)$ by using perturbation theory indirectly: rather than using perturbation theory to evaluate $\Gamma^C(k;\mu_0)$, one uses perturbation theory to determine all the anomalous dimensions \beq \gamma_X\equiv \frac{d\ln Z_X}{d\ln\mu}\,, \eeq (with $X\in\{C,m^2,M,g^2\}$) from which one can reconstruct the running of the parameters and the rescaling factors that enter (\ref{eq:RG2}).
-As we discuss in App.~\ref{app:2l_RG}, the anomalous dimensions do not have large logarithms and are thus amenable to perturbative calculations.\footnote{This true, of course, provided $\lambda(\mu)$ remains moderate enough.} In the next section, we explain how the two-loop anomalous dimensions are evaluated.
+In the next section, we explain how the two-loop anomalous dimensions are evaluated.

+Finally, we stress that the choice $\smash{\mu=k}$ prevents the appearance of large logarithms of the form $\ln k/\mu$ which are the only ones present in the ultraviolet.
+In a theory with massless degrees of freedom such as the CF model, one may find other logarithms of the form $\ln m/\mu$ in the infrared.
+As we discuss in \ref{app:IR_asymptotic}, we show that despite the presence of these logarithms in the anomalous dimensions, the two-loop contributions remain under perturbative control in the infrared.\\